Profiling stellar environments of gravitational wave sources: Results

 Figure \ref{fig: CO_SMBH} shows the relative errors in the measurements of $M_{\rm SMBH}$ (top panel) and $R$ (bottom panel) over a $M_{\rm SMBH} - R$ grid.
 We denote the inference of a parameter as ``successful'' if the relative r.m.s. error is less than unity.
-We find that: \begin{enumerate} \item At A+ sensitivity, we can successfully extract the mass of a $M_{\mathrm{SMBH}} = 10^5 \,M_{\odot}$ SMBH and localise a $5-1.4 \,M_{\odot}$ binary having optimal SNR\footnote{Note that for all of the cases considered in this work, the SNRs quoted are for face-on inner orbits.} $\sim 103$ corresponding to a luminosity distance $D_L = 100 \,{\rm Mpc}$, out to $R \sim 200 \,R_s$. \item With ET, we can successfully extract the mass of the same SMBH and localise a $30-30 \,M_{\odot}$ binary having optimal SNR $\sim 6610$ corresponding to $D_L = 100 \,{\rm Mpc}$, out to $R \sim 250 \,R_s$, and within a precision of $\sim 10\%$ up to $R \sim 100 \,R_s$. \item We can successfully infer the mass of an SMBH as large as $10^8 \,M_{\odot}$, and localise a $100-100 \,M_{\odot}$ binary having optimal SNR $\sim 7624 \; (10)$ corresponding to $D_L = 1 {\rm Gpc}$, out to $\sim 10^5 \,R_s$ ($\sim 2 \times 10^4 \,R_s$) with DECIGO (LISA). \end{enumerate} Furthermore, for tight orbits around low mass black holes we can extract these quantities with sub-percent precision.
+For completeness, we also give the optimal signal-to-noise ratios (SNRs) (see~\ref{sec: SNR_cal}) of the GW events we consider.
+We find that: \begin{enumerate} \item At A+ sensitivity, we can successfully extract the mass of a $M_{\mathrm{SMBH}} = 10^5 \, {\rm M}_{\odot}$ SMBH and localise a $5-1.4 \, {\rm M}_{\odot}$ binary having optimal SNR $\sim 145$ corresponding to a luminosity distance $D_{\rm L} = 100 \,{\rm Mpc}$, out to $R \sim 200 \,R_{\rm s}$. \item With ET, we can successfully extract the mass of the same SMBH and localise a $30-30 \,{\rm M}_{\odot}$ binary having optimal SNR $\sim 8248$ corresponding to $D_{\rm L} = 100 \,{\rm Mpc}$, out to $R \sim 250 \,R_{\rm s}$, and within a precision of $\sim 10\%$ up to $R \sim 100 \,R_{\rm s}$. \item We can successfully infer the mass of an SMBH as large as $10^8 \,{\rm M}_{\odot}$, and localise a $100-100 \,{\rm M}_{\odot}$ binary having optimal SNR $\sim 10782 \; (14)$ corresponding to $D_{\rm L} = 1\, {\rm Gpc}$, out to $\sim 10^5 \,R_{\rm s}$ ($\sim 1.5 \times 10^4 \,R_{\rm s}$) with DECIGO (LISA). \end{enumerate} Furthermore, for tight orbits around low mass black holes we can extract these quantities with sub-percent precision.
 All results in this analysis assume $\cos \vartheta$ to be 0.9.
-In the Supplemental Material \cite{SM_PSE}, we show that the precision of the inferred environment and orbit parameters do not depend strongly on the value of $\cos \vartheta$.
+The angular location of the binary in the orbital plane at coalescence is a nuisance parameter that needs to be marginalized out when inferring other more astrophysically relevant parameters such as the radial location of the binary in the environment, and the environment's potential profile.
+Given the spherically symmetric nature of the potentials considered in this work, we do not expect the choice of this value to drastically change the inference of environment and orbit parameters.
+Nevertheless, to ascertain this, we show corner plots of the recovery of kinematic and environmental parameters in Figure~\ref{fig: CO_cos_theta_0.5} of the Appendix~\ref{sec: supp_fig}.
+We assume a $30-30 \, {\rm M}_{\odot}$ binary in circular orbit of radius $25 \, R_{\rm s}$ around a $10^6 \, {\rm M}_{\odot}$ SMBH, at $100\, {\rm Mpc}$, in ET, with $\cos \vartheta = 0.5$.
+As with the $\cos \vartheta = 0.9$ case, all of the parameters are recovered well within the posterior.